skinny85/specnaz/docs/reference-manual.md

 execution of parent groups.
 So, the outer group will execute as follows:

+**Note**: Specnaz does not impose any ordering between tests in the same group (unlike with `begins` / `ends` methods in the same group, which always execute in the same order they were defined).
+In the below examples, we assume they will execute in the same order as they were written.
+However, that's not guaranteed by the framework, and you shouldn't rely on it in your tests.

 * outer group beginsAll
 * outer group beginsEach
 * outer group test 1